Both are heavyweights in their own right but between Spotify vs. Youtube Music, which streaming app is best for you?

 Spotify also has another great playlist called RADAR, which focuses on new, emerging talent.
 This type of feature is noticeably absent in Youtube Music, which feels somewhat like a missed opportunity.
 While Youtube Music has an impressive range of content in its midst, it has yet to fully take advantage of it with a better music discovery algorithm.

 Both apps make considerably similar efforts when it comes to offering listeners a way to discover new music.
 However, Spotify’s hybrid discovery algorithm is more successful at pinpointing which songs and artists you’ll most likely enjoy.
-While Youtube Music’s discovery algorithm isn’t bad per se, it feels like it does need more work in terms of truly understanding its listeners’ taste.
+While Youtube Music’s discovery algorithm isn’t bad per se, it feels like it does need more work in harnessing its listeners’ taste.

 Ease of Use